Detroit Style Pizza Recipe with Pickled Tomato Sauce

 This Detroit Style Pizza Recipe has an irresistible crispy and chewy crust, tons of gooey cheese, and a zesty pickled tomato sauce.

-It seems like Detroit style pizza has really spread across the country the past few years, and we’ve heard about it popping up on menus from coast to coast.
+It seems like Detroit style pizza has really spread across the country the past few years (although corned beef egg rolls still seem to be super regional to this area), and we’ve heard about it popping up on menus from coast to coast.
 But if you haven’t had a chance to indulge, let me try to explain it.

 What is Detroit style pizza?